femke77/AM_Invoicing_Application/README.md

  docker compose up
   ```

   Please be patient when you see > nest start --host 0.0.0.0 as it takes a moment to start the server.
-Await the confirmation in green that Nest application successfully started.
+Await the confirmation in green that Nest application successfully started, and it may take a few moments beyond this.

   ## Usage
   Using your browser, visit